ohhi-vn/phoenix_gen_api/README.md

 ## Concept

-After received an event from client(in handle_in callback of Phoenix Channel) Phoenix Channel process will pass data to PhoenixGenApi to find final event & target node to execute than get result to response to client.
+After received an event from client(in handle_in callback of Phoenix Channel) Phoenix Channel process will pass data to PhoenixGenApi to find final event & target node to execute then get result & push to response to client.

 ## Installation